EDITOR’S NOTE: This story has been updated to reflect the results of the EPA 2024 study, confirmed by Michigan, and the EGLE report is found HERE.

 We looked forward to eating them dipped in flour and fried for our lunch and supper the next few days.
 If we were lucky and caught them by the milk can, we would freeze them and be able to eat smelt until the next spring.
 We have not been able to do that the last 30 years as it has become harder to find schools of smelt running up streams, and we stopped trying.

-The Michigan Department of Health and Human Services announced in January that rainbow smelt from some Michigan lakes⸺including Lake Michigan⸺contain PFAS, dubbed “forever chemicals.”
-Since these contaminants can build up in our bodies and cause cancer, the MDHHS recommends that we should not eat them from Lake Michigan more than once a month.
-I will eat them once a year, just to be safe.
-Besides, that’s about how often my brother visits me these days, and we can enjoy that smelt dinner together and reminisce about the good old smelt-dipping days.
+The Michigan Department of Health and Human Services announced in 2021 that rainbow smelt from some Michigan lakes⸺including Lake Michigan⸺contained PFAS, dubbed “forever chemicals.”
+Since these contaminants can build up in our bodies and cause cancer, the MDHHS was recommending that we not eat them from Lake Michigan more than once a month.
+Then in April 2024, a new report (see above EDITOR’S NOTE) established that the fish’s bile acids were causing faulty PFAS readings.

-Enjoy them at your favorite tavern, but not too often.
+Enjoy them at your favorite tavern.

 Michigan’s Eat Safe Fish Guides can be found here.